Health Reimbursement Arrangement (HRA) Frequently Asked Questions

 A. Crossover is the convenient electronic feature of HRA that connects providers, the health plan, and the HRA fund.
 If a member has crossover, claims are submitted electronically from the health plan to the reimbursement account, which means less paperwork for the member.
 Members also have the option of having reimbursements sent to them as a check or deposited directly into a checking or savings account, without completing any paperwork.

 Q. How is a member reimbursed for payments made to providers?

 A. If a member has crossover, he or she will receive reimbursements through an automated submission from BCBSKS.
 Otherwise, the member will need to complete a claim form and mail it to the address provided on the form, along with a copy of the summary of claims processed that shows the care received and the charges the member is responsible for.
-Members can find claim forms on the SelectAccount Web site.
+Members can find claim forms on the Further (formerly SelectAccount) website.